anhtuanng98/system_sensors/README.md

-# RPI System sensors (system monitor)
+# System sensors for Debian and Raspbian

-I’ve folk a simple python script that runs every 60 seconds and sends several system data over MQTT.
-It uses the MQTT Discovery for Home Assistant so you don’t need to configure anything in Home Assistant if you have discovery enabled for MQTT
+I’ve folk this code and add some file to suitable with more machine (debian, armbian, raspbian)

 It currently logs the following data:
 * CPU usage